simondiep/quiplash-js/README.md

 - consider converting REST endpoint into websocket call
 - better instructions for those that haven't played before
 - On score screen, recap the most voted answer and prompt
+- A way to shorten the URL to something like qqq.herokuapp.com
+- Each player has own avatar and color (up to 8)